-Management adopted the provisions of the Governmental Accounting Standards Board Statement, Statement No. 75 - Accounting and Financial Reporting for Post-employment Benefit Plans Other than Pensions, which became effective during the year ended December 31, 2018, and required a restatement to of beginning net position as discussed in Note 6 to the financial statements.
+Management adopted the provisions of Governmental Accounting Standards Board Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, which became effective during the year ended December 31, 2020 as discussed in Note 1 to the financial statements.
+This Statement had no material effect on the financial statements.

-The emphasis of these matters do not constitute a modification to our opinions.
+The emphasis of this matter does not constitute a modification to our opinions.